DavidCEllis/ducktools-pythonfinder/README.md

 `python*` binaries found on `path`.
 For those found on `path` they will be made to run a small script to identify the version.

+The python installs will be returned as instances of `PythonInstall` which will contain version info and executable path along with some other useful metadata.

 ## Why? ##

 For the purposes of PEP723 script dependencies it may be useful to find another version